profsmith89/ctps/_sources/chap06.md

 `Image` objects have a large number of methods we could invoke.
 To highlight the edges, or contours, of the things in an image, we apply a convolution filter.
 Run the code block above, inputting `cosmo.jpg`, and in `out.png` you'll see that this mathematical transform nicely outlines my dog.

+## Painting a picture

-**Painting a picture.** To understand what took place when we ran a convolution filter, we are going to use the the PIL library to build a very simple image that contains a single edge and then write a few lines of Python code to detect that edge.
+To understand what took place when we ran a convolution filter, we are going to use the the PIL library to build a very simple image that contains a single edge and then write a few lines of Python code to detect that edge.
 The script `edge1.py` gets us started.

 ```{code-block} python
 ---